jdqw210/pdf2wordcloud/README.md

 	call script for all .pdfs in current working directory:
 		./pdf2wordcloud.sh '*.pdf'

+	call script for all .pdfs in another directory:
+		./pdf2wordcloud.sh /path/to/other/directory/'*.pdf'

 The script will ask you for the following user input: